Nucky Johnson ran Atlantic City in the early 20th century, bringing it from an average tourist town to the site of America's illicit indulgence.

 He later took a position as county treasurer, which granted him unparalleled access to the city’s funds.
 He began to grow the city’s vice tourism industry, promoting prostitution and permitting the service of alcohol on Sundays, all the while accepting kickbacks and corrupted government contracts that substantially grew his own coffers.

 By 1919, Johnson was already relying heavily on prostitution and gambling to drive the Atlantic City economy – making himself very rich in the process – but when Prohibition hit, Johnson saw an opportunity for Atlantic City and himself.

 Atlantic City rapidly became the main port for importing bootlegged alcohol.
 Johnson hosted and organized the historic Atlantic City Conference in the spring of 1929, where organized crime leaders, including notorious crime boss Al Capone and Bugs Moran, coordinated a way to consolidate the movement alcohol through Atlantic City and down the East Coast, marking an end to the violent Bootleg Wars.

 In addition, the free-flowing alcohol attracted even more tourists, making Atlantic City a popular convention destination.
 That prompted Johnson to build a brand new, state of the art convention hall.
-Johnson took a cut of every illegal activity that took place in Atlantic City and when Prohibition finally ended in 1933, Johnson was estimated to have been worth over $5,000,000 in today’s dollars.
+Johnson took a cut of every illegal activity that took place in Atlantic City and when Prohibition finally ended in 1933, Johnson was estimated to be making over $500,000 a year ($7 million today) from illicit activities.

-However, the end of Prohibition brought new troubles for Johnson: Bootlegged alcohol, Atlantic City’s biggest source of wealth, was no longer necessary, and Johnson was facing intense scrutiny from the Federal government.
-Johnson was always expensively dressed, with his signature fresh red carnation always in his lapel, and his lavish parties, limousines, and other flamboyant displays of wealth drew attention.
+However, the end of Prohibition brought new troubles for Johnson: Bootlegged alcohol, Atlantic City’s biggest source of wealth, was no longer necessary, and Johnson was facing intense scrutiny from the federal government.
+Johnson was always expensively dressed with his signature fresh red carnation always on his lapel, and his lavish parties, limousines, and other flamboyant displays of wealth drew attention.

 He was not particularly shy about hiding how he had made his wealth, openly saying that Atlantic City had “whiskey, wine, women, song and slot machines.
 I won’t deny it and I won’t apologize for it.
 If the majority of the people didn’t want them they wouldn’t be profitable and they would not exist.
 The fact that they do exist proves to me that the people want them.”

-In 1939, he was indicted for income tax evasion and was sentenced to ten years in federal prison and a $20,000 fine.
+In 1939, he was indicted for income tax evasion and was sentenced to ten years in federal prison along with a fine of $20,000.
 He served only four of those ten years before being paroled and avoided ever paying the fine by taking a pauper’s plea.
 He lived out the rest of his life in peace and died peacefully in his sleep at the age of 85.

 Nucky Johnson remains an American icon, instrumental to the creation of Atlantic City.
 Like most icons, his story has been retold and exaggerated through various fictional portrayals, most famously as the character Nucky Thompson is based on in the popular HBO series Boardwalk Empire.